-Open to the public in July 2012 the new itinerary of the Imperial Rooms of the Royal Palace in Venice: a complex project, ended with the acquisition and the restauration of nine rooms, before occupied by public offices.
+This itinerary of the Imperial Rooms is open to the public from July 2012 tafter a complex project, ended with the acquisition and the restauration of nine rooms, before occupied by public offices.
 This project is realized by the Comité Français pour la Sauvegarde de Venise and the collaboration of the Ministero per i Beni e le attività Culturali and of the Fondazione Musei Civici di Venezia.